simonhasan/microbit-data-logging-2023-12-03/markdown-files/onboard-micropython.md

-# On-Board Sensors with MicroPython
+# On-Board Sensor Data Logging with MicroPython

 This example uses the onboard sensors displayed below on the micro:bit: